LjAquinox/twelveData_Aquire_and_Process/README.md

 Get your API key from the [Twelve Data website](https://twelvedata.com)

-(probably gonna create a file for all infos to be imported later)

-Put it in both AquireData and VisualTradingView

-Now change symbols/timerange that you wanna download, there are things to change in all files except VisualTradingView.

-Change the directories where you want your files to be downloaded, there are things to change in all files except VisualTradingView.
+Configure all the settings in Global.py

+Select the interval, date range and the symbols you want to download.

 Now run in order :
 1) AquireDataTwelve